 go to settings and wifi...look for your network and tap on it.
 Join your network and if it is secure it is asking for the WEP key which is on the label of the router.
 Enter that kep and it should join. if it is truely an unsecure wifi you should be able to get right on by joining it.

 You may be seeing full signal but it may be your neighbors or next door

-If that still doesn't work or you have any questions, feel free to call me.
+If you have any questions, please feel free to call me.

 Dan Crowley, iKnowApple.com

 First remove the SD Card, then remove the drivers for the SD card. do a soft reset. install the driver for the card. go to settings, system, then remove software and check tat the software shows up.
 Oh by the wy make sure you have the HP SDIO fix install first. ok make sure that bluethoot is off.
 Install the SD Card. now go to settings, then connections tap on connections. tap the Advanced tab, tap the Network Card. you should see the SD Card listed. tap the Card. the next screen ask if you want to set the IP address or have the server assign the IP.
 I leave it at the default and let the server assign the IP.